diamond-diadem/diamond-diadem.github.io/content/en/codes/start-here/home/part-1.md

 <div align="justify">

 In the summer of 2023, the materials community was surveyed via LimeSurvey to identify working habits.
 Among other things, this highlighted a number of codes used for both computation and visualisation (see below).
-Currently, almost $40\%$ of the codes cited by the community are containerised and/or packaged, covering all physical scales.
+Currently, above $60\%$ of the codes cited by the community are containerised and/or packaged, covering all physical scales.

 </div>